The Lion King

 All in all, I didn’t enjoy the remake.
 It lost a lot of its personality and fun.
 I’m sure if I were seeing it for the first time, I would have liked it.
 But, after experiencing the original, the 2019 version can’t hold a candle to it.
 I give it two paws down.

 My name is Kathryn.
 I live in suburban Cleveland.
 I have 2 cats, who are my kids.
-I’m a preschool and school age teacher at a local childcare center.
+I work in early childhood education, specializing in infants at a local childcare center.
+I’ve also worked with preschoolers and school aged kids there.
+I used to be an ESL teacher in South Korea.

 Please visit me at Mighty Kool Kat.
 You can find my links to social media there.